dotnet/Silk.NET/README.md

 <h1 align="center">Building from source</h1>

-Prerequisites
+**Prerequisites**

 - .NET 6 SDK and .NET 7 SDK
 - Android, iOS, and Mac Catalyst workloads (use `dotnet workload install android ios maccatalyst` to install them)
     - On Linux, `ios` and `maccatalyst` should be omitted as they are not available
-- Android SDK version 30 with NDK tools installed
+- Android SDK versions 31, 33, and 34 with NDK tools installed
-    - On Windows, for best results this should be installed into `C:\ProgramData\Android\android-sdk`
+    - On Windows, for best results, this should be installed into `C:\ProgramData\Android\android-sdk`
-- Java 11 JDK
+- Java JDK 11+
 - Visual Studio 2022 Community version 17.0 or later (optional)

-Instructions
+**Instructions**

-- Clone the repository (recursively)
+- Clone the repository
+    - Note: Avoid performing a recursive clone as the submodules are not necessary for a normal build
-- Run build.sh, build.cmd, build.ps1, or `nuke compile`.
+- Run `build.sh`, `build.cmd`, `build.ps1`, or `nuke compile`
     - On Linux, you may need to pass `--msbuild-properties AndroidSdkDirectory=/path/to/android/sdk`
+- Use the built assemblies
-- Use the DLLs.
-To get nupkgs you can use with NuGet instead, use `nuke pack`.
+    - To get `.nupkg`s that you can use with NuGet instead, use `nuke pack`

-There are more advanced build actions you can do too, such as FullBuild, Pack, FullPack, among others which you can view by doing `nuke --plan`.
+There are more advanced build actions you can do too, such as `FullBuild`, `Pack`, `FullPack`, among others which you can view by doing `nuke --plan`.

-Note: Some .NET 6 workloads are only supported on Windows and macOS today.

 <h1 align="center">Contributing</h1>